walking in central-south corfu

 Central (South) Corfu

 The Central Corfu (South) walking region has as its northern border the National Pelekas Highway, and stretches southwards to the traditional boundary of Corfu's Deep South, the Messongi River.
 It also takes in Corfu Town.
 Some of the resorts and villages close to the area covered by this guide are Pelekas, Sinarades, Agios Gordis, Paramonas, Pentati, Ano and Kato Garouna, Agios Mattheos, Moraitika, Messongi, Strongili, Stavros, Agii Deka, Benitses, Gastouri, Perama and Kastellani.
+Should you be considering a walking holiday in this area, the mountain community of Stavros is an ideal location to stay.
+The Corfu Trail passes through the settlement, and it also has direct access to many of the region's best hikes, including ones on and around the Agii Deka Massif, and several routes down to the coast at Benitses.
+Accommodation is available in the Dafnata neighbourhood of the village.

 Links to other Corfu Walks areas